 As CS-Cart is a self-hosted solution, you are responsible for your site’s security.
 You’ll need to ensure your site’s PCI compliance and purchase an SSL certificate.

 After much consideration, I have reached the conclusion that CS-Cart is a good shopping cart solution, although it isn’t my favorite.
-The software does have a couple good selling points (one-time buying and a decent drag-and-drop editor).
+The software does have a couple of good selling points, including one-time buying and a decent drag-and-drop editor.
 However, those positives are countered by limited customer support and continued payment for platform upgrades.

-However, if you’ve decided that CS-Cart fits the needs (and budget) of your company, go ahead and try out that demo.
-Get the feel of the platform and see if it’s right for you.
+However, if you’ve decided that CS-Cart fits your company’s needs and budget, be sure to try out that demo.
+That gives you a chance to gauge the feel of the platform without committing to it, so you can see if it’s right for you.